Iceland On A Budget: How To Have A Cheap Iceland Holiday

 7. Buy Your Alcohol in Duty-Free at Keflavik Airport

-Alcohol in Iceland is insanely expensive.
-There are bottle shops around the island, but your best option if you want to enjoy a glass of something, particularly if you are self-catering, is to buy what you need in duty-free at the airport after landing.
+Alcohol in Iceland is insanely expensive – whether you’re buying in a bar, restaurant or supermarket.
+There are bottle shops around the island, but your best option, if you want to enjoy a glass of something at your accommodation, is to buy what you need in duty-free at the airport after landing.
 You’re allowed to buy a bottle of spirits, a bottle of wine and a six-pack of beer.

 8. Hire a Car and Self-Drive